S-5 Student Financial Assistance

 Verification of Information

 - A Free Application for Federal Student Aid (FAFSA) or a change to that FAFSA may be selected for verification.
-If a student’s FAFSA is selected for verification, the student will be notified via the Student Center in www.maricopa.edu/students.
+If a student’s FAFSA is selected for verification, the student will be notified via the Student Center at www.maricopa.edu/students.
 In most cases, the student will be required to submit documentation as part of the verification process.
 The earlier the Financial Aid Office receives the required documentation, the earlier the student’s eligibility for financial aid can be determined.
 The verification process must be completed no later than 120 days after the last date of enrollment or August 31, whichever comes first.
 In addition, the Financial Aid Office must receive a final and valid electronic SAR by the student’s last day of enrollment or June 30 of the award year, whichever comes first.
 The verification process must be completed before the Financial Aid Office can award any federal aid.

 - If an award has already been made and a FAFSA is selected for verification, the student must provide required documentation within thirty days after it has been requested of the student or on June 30, whichever comes first.
 If documentation is not received within this deadline, the student’s award may be adjusted or canceled.

 - The required forms and documents a student submits for verification will be compared to the information reported on the student’s FAFSA.
 If the information provided does not match what is shown on the FAFSA, the Financial Aid Office will submit changes to the US Department of Education FAFSA processor.
 After all changes are made to the FAFSA data, the student’s eligibility for financial aid will be reviewed.
-If there are any changes to the student’s financial aid eligibility as a result of verification, the student will be notified by means of the Student Center in www.maricopa.edu/students.
+If there are any changes to the student’s financial aid eligibility as a result of verification, the student will be notified by means of the Student Center at www.maricopa.edu/students.
 If, following verification, the institution discovers evidence of student aid fraud (including identity theft), waste or abuse of US Department of Education funds, such evidence may be referred to the Office of Inspector General of the US Department of Education.

 Award Amount and Level of Enrollment